gkrishnan/gkrishnan.github.io/index.md

 Hello!

-I'm Gopi Krishnan Nambiar and I work at Salesforce in their Big Data team.
-I completed my Masters in Computer Science (Machine Learning + Big Data focus) at Georgia Institute of Technology in 2016.
-Last summer, as an intern I worked on buildng a few Machine Learning models for fraud detection.
-Prior to joining Georgia Tech, I worked on the txtWeb Platform at Intuit India as a Senior Software Engineer.
-My interests lie Machine Learning and utilizing big data to create a huge impact.
-Feel free to drop me a note at gnambiar3[at]gatech[dot]edu.
+I'm Gopi Krishnan Nambiar, an engineer interested in Machine Learning and Distributed Systems.

+I work at Salesforce's Big Data team and help build the applog ingestion and processing pipeline.
+Earlier, I worked for Intuit Bangalore on a text application platform - txtWeb.

+I completed my Masters in CS (ML+Big Data) at Georgia Tech, during which I TA'ed the course Data and Visual Analytics under Prof. Polo Chau.
+I also dabbled with fraud detection models during my summer internship with the Security Analytics team at Salesforce.

+gk[at]gatech[dot]edu

 ## Posts